timlabs/uscode/United States Code/TITLE 46-SHIPPING/Subtitle II-Vessels and Seamen/Part K-National Maritime Transportation Advisory Committees/CHAPTER 151-NATIONAL MARITIME TRANSPORTATION ADVISORY COMMITTEES.md

       * (ii) a marine surveyor who provides services to vessels to which chapter 45 of this title applies; and

       * (iii) a person familiar with issues affecting fishing communities and the families of fishermen.

+* (d) QUORUM.—A quorum of 10 members is required to send any written recommendations from the Committee to the Secretary.

+* (e) SAVINGS CLAUSE.—Nothing in this section shall preclude the Secretary from taking emergency action to ensure safety and preservation of life at sea.

 ### §15103.
 National Merchant Marine Personnel Advisory Committee
 * (a) ESTABLISHMENT.—There is established a National Merchant Marine Personnel Advisory Committee (in this section referred to as the "Committee").